justinmk/notes/delicious.md

 ================================================================================
 20250816
 https://www.youtube.com/watch?v=LdWxBdgWtrs
-tags: curtis-yarvin politics government concepts
+tags: curtis-yarvin politics government concepts history
 - "authority, prestige, popularity" ~= "monarchy, oligarchy, democracy"
 - what is the difference between "global leadership" and "world domination" ?
 - if you believe the "international community" and the US State Dept are two differnt things: look for historical conflicts between the two, what do you find?